jasonalexander-ja/MiniPOV3/readme.md

 ### Upload

-Edit your `avrdude.conf` file, check to see if `arduino_as_isp` is present, if not add, add the following programmer configuration:
+Edit your `avrdude.conf` file, check to see if `arduino_as_isp` is present, if not, add the following programmer configuration:

 ```conf
 #------------------------------------------------------------